iampattyful/data-engineer-test/voting-system/README.md

 }
 ```

-In conclusion, we have designed and implemented a simple voting system for product features using Python, Sanic, and PostgreSQL, and deployed it using Docker Compose.
+In conclusion, I have designed and implemented a simple voting system for product features using Python, Sanic, and PostgreSQL, and deployed it using Docker Compose.
 The system consists of two RESTful backend service endpoints: one for voting and one for displaying the result.
-The system can be easily deployed and managed thanks to the use of Docker and Docker Compose.Note: If you decide to add Redis and NGINX to the system in the future, you can modify the Docker Compose file to include those services, and update the endpoints accordingly.
+The system can be easily deployed and managed thanks to the use of Docker and Docker Compose.
+The system is also scalable and fault-tolerant thanks to the use of PostgreSQL as the database and the use of Docker Compose to define and run the backend services.
+The system can be easily extended to support more features and more users by adding more backend services and scaling up the database.
+The system can also be easily extended to support more types of votes by adding more tables to the database and adding more routes to the Sanic app.